-This event is also described in different ways in other places in the Gospels.
+Separating the righteous people from the unrighteous people is also described in different ways in other places in the Gospels.
 For example, in the Parable of the Good and Bad Seed (Matt.
-13:24-30; 36-43), Jesus taught that good and evil people live together on earth until the end of the age, at which point the angels gather up the bad people, called “darnel” in the parable, and throw them into the fire.
+13:24-30; 36-43), Jesus taught that both good and evil people live together on earth until the end of the age, at which point the angels gather up the bad people, called “darnel” in the parable, and throw them into the fire.
 Also, in Matthew 13:47-50, Jesus taught that the Kingdom of Heaven was like a net that gathered every kind of fish, and that is what will happen when Jesus comes and conquers the earth, every sort of person will be there.
-But then in his parable Jesus explains that the fish will be sorted into “good” and “bad” and the “good” will be kept while the “bad” will be thrown into the fire.
-Jesus’ teachings build on each other and teach the same basic thing: good people and evil people live on earth together until Christ conquers it, then everyone alive at that time will be gathered to “the Sheep and Goat Judgment,” and the good people will be let into Christ’s kingdom and the evil people will be thrown into the Lake of Fire.
+But then in his parable, Jesus explains that the fish will be sorted into “good” and “bad” and the “good” will be kept while the “bad” will be thrown into the fire.
+Jesus’ teachings build on each other and teach the same basic thing: good people and evil people live together here on earth until Christ comes and conquers the earth, and then everyone alive at that time will be gathered to “the Sheep and Goat Judgment,” and the good people will be let into Christ’s kingdom and the evil people will be thrown into the Lake of Fire (Matt.
+25:31-46).

 There is a good chance that many people who escape death during the Tribulation and Armageddon will do so by hiding, and although it is impossible to successfully hide from God and His angels, God emphasizes that no one will escape judgment.
 He says, “it will happen that at that time I will search Jerusalem with lamps” (Zeph.
 1:12), so there will be no dark places to hide in.
 After Armageddon, everyone left alive on earth will be rounded up and judged.

 “as a shepherd separates the sheep from the goats.”
-Jesus’ gathering the people of earth together after the Battle of Armageddon and dividing them into two groups, “sheep” and “goats,” is called “The Sheep and Goat Judgment” by theologians.
+After the Battle of Armageddon (Rev. 19:11-21), Jesus will gather together the people who survived Armageddon and will divide them into two groups, “sheep” (righteous people) and “goats” (unrighteous people), so theologians refer to this judgment as “The Sheep and Goat Judgment.”
 The sheep and goat judgment occurs at the start of Christ’s Millennial Kingdom on earth.
-It is likely that Jesus got the terminology of “sheep” and “goats” from Ezekiel 34:11-24, where God’s people are sheep but there are also male goats (Ezek.
+It is possible that Jesus got the terminology of “sheep” and “goats” from Ezekiel 34:11-24, where God’s people are sheep but there are also male goats among them (Ezek.
 34:17).

 Another reason the sheep and goat judgment is misunderstood is that some Christians are taught that when Christ comes from heaven and fights the Battle of Armageddon, no one on earth survives.
 In that case, even though in Matthew 25 this judgment occurs after the Tribulation and Armageddon, supposedly there would be no one left on earth to judge.
 However, the Bible makes it clear that some people will survive the Tribulation and Armageddon.
 For example, Isaiah 13:12 and 24:6 show us there will be “very few” survivors, but given that there are more than seven billion people on earth, “very few” could easily mean a few million or more.
 Matthew 25:31-46 implies that there will be a significant number of people alive because the “nations” will be brought before Christ.

-The record of the sheep and goat judgment is also confusing to some people because it does not seem to be clearly connected to the other resurrections and judgments, so people have a hard time figuring out what it is and when it occurs.
-Actually, when we properly understand the Bible and the chronology it sets forth, the sheep and goat judgment not only makes sense, it can be seen to be a necessity.
+The record of the Sheep and Goat Judgment is also confusing to some people because it does not seem to be clearly connected to the other resurrections and judgments, so people have a hard time figuring out what it is and when it occurs.
+Actually, when we properly understand the Bible and the chronology it sets forth, the Sheep and Goat Judgment not only makes sense, it can be seen to be a necessity.
 To understand it, we must fit it into the general chronology of the book of Revelation.
-Thankfully, we can do that because Jesus taught about the end of this age and the tribulation period in some detail (Matthew 24 and 25; Mark 13:5-31; Luke 21:5-36).
+Thankfully, we can do that because Jesus taught about the end of this age and the tribulation period in some detail (Matt.
+24, 25; Mark 13:5-31; Luke 21:5-36).

-There is a lot of confusion and disagreement about how the details of the Book of Revelation fit together, but this is in large part due to erroneous teaching.
+There is a lot of confusion and disagreement about how the details of the book of Revelation fit together, but this is in large part due to erroneous teaching.
 For example, in the Gospels and Revelation, Christ comes to earth, but orthodox Christianity teaches that Jesus stays in heaven, and this obviously confuses people.
-Or, when the Bible says that Satan is bound in the Abyss-prison while people reign on earth 1000 years, people are taught that those statements are just figures of speech—Satan is not literally bound and the 1000 years are not a literal period of 1000 years—so again, people are confused.
-Or, people are taught that the Book of Revelation is not chronological, so they don’t look for it to set forth a timeline that can be followed.
+Or, when the Bible says that Satan is bound in the Abyss-prison while people reign on earth 1,000 years, some denominations teach that those statements are just figures of speech—Satan is not literally bound and the 1,000 years are not a literal period of time but are a figure of speech—so again, people are confused.
+Or, people are taught that the book of Revelation is not chronological, so they don’t look for it to set forth a timeline that can be followed.

 “goats.”
 The typical goat of the ancient Middle East was black.
 This made separating the sheep from the goats an easy job and added to the differences between the sheep and goats in biblical metaphor.
 Second to man, goats have been the most severe destroyers of land in history.
 They will overgraze areas of vegetation, eating weeds, shrubs, and small trees, and stand on their hind legs to eat the twigs of larger trees (and will climb the trees if the branches are dense enough and eat twigs and small branches they can reach).
 They will usually stick with a flock, but are not averse to wandering off, and a couple of goats can quickly establish a feral flock that damages crops.
 The meat was eaten, but usually only of the young goat, or kid, and it was not valued as highly as the meat of the cow or sheep.
 Similarly, goat milk was used, but not valued as highly as cow milk, perhaps in part due to volume.
 Those things, added to the fact that the sheep were white, the color of righteousness and purity, and the goat was black, the color of evil and darkness, made the metaphor between the sheep (believers), and goats (unbelievers), a natural and good one.

-The Beloved woman in Song of Solomon said her skin was “dark like the tents of Kedar” (Song of Sol.
-1:5), because she worked out in the sun so her skin had become dark like goat hair.
-Her lover said to her: “Your hair is like a flock of goats descending from Gilead” (Song of Sol.
-6:5), meaning she had black hair that waved and bounced from the top of her head over her shoulders, dark and shining and bouncing like a large flock of goats winding its way down the mountain.
+The Beloved woman in Song of Songs said her skin was “dark like the tents of Kedar” (Song 1:5), because she worked out in the sun so her skin had become dark like goat hair.
+Her lover said to her: “Your hair is like a flock of goats descending from Gilead” (Song 6:5), meaning she had black hair that waved and bounced from the top of her head over her shoulders, dark and shining and bouncing like a large flock of goats winding its way down the mountain.